Swathing vs Direct Combining

 Winter Canola - Swathing Setup

-Generally is needed for harvesting in cool northern states where dry down is slow.
-It is critical that the plant be at the proper stage of maturity.
+- It is critical that the plant be at the proper stage of maturity.

 - Plants should be swathed when 60 to 75% of the seeds are black and contain 30 to 40% moisture.